 Some side effects of poor sleep are:

 - Feeling irritable

 - Lack of energy

 - Nodding off during the day, or even while driving is a concern

 Healthy human aging means incorporating healthy sleep habits into our daily routine.
 Aging adults require six to nine hours of sleep a night.
 If you are experiencing poor sleep, you should first address your sleep habits.

 - Following your regular routine for sleeping and waking, including weekends

 - Don’t go to bed after eating a big meal, or if you are hungry.
-The big meal before going to bed may make you feel drowsy, but, if you suffer from digestion problems, this will awaken you later.
+A big meal before going to bed may make you feel drowsy.
+But, if you suffer from digestion problems, this will awaken you later.
 Going to bed hungry, may make you toss and turn all night.

 - Avoid any form of caffeine at least six hours before going to bed.
 There are many products that have caffeine in them: coffee, tea, chocolate and some over the counter medications.
 Instead have a cup of Chamomile tea which has a calming effect and since it is a tisane contains no caffeine.